 But many animals who are refused by turn-away facilities are dumped on the road, in the woods, in the yard of the local “cat lady” (also called a “hoarder“), or in the custody of some other unscrupulous person.
 Some don’t even make it out of the animal shelter’s parking lot.

-In June 2005, for example, a Pennsylvania man who tried to surrender his dog to a no-kill shelter was told that he would have to make an appointment to return two weeks later when the facility might have room.
+For example, a Pennsylvania man who tried to surrender his dog to a no-kill shelter was told that he would have to make an appointment to return two weeks later when the facility might have room.
 The man grabbed his dog, got in his pickup truck, and left.
 At the next intersection, he threw the dog out of the truck and ran over him, crushing the dog beneath his tires.
 Shelter workers, who wouldn’t help the dog before he died, collected the dog’s remains.
 In California, a cat was strangled to death by his owners because an animal shelter had a waiting list and a $150 surrender fee.
 In Michigan, three abandoned dogs were found dead on a dirt road after their owner was turned away by no fewer than three animal shelters.

 Animals who are accepted into no-kill shelters may be warehoused in cages for months, years, or the rest of their lives, becoming more withdrawn, depressed, or aggressive every day—further reducing their chances of adoption.
 Conditions at some no-kill shelters are criminal.